salkuadrat/lucifer/README.md

 res.to('/get-over-here');
 ```

-This will create redirect with a default 302 status code.
+It will create redirect with the default 302 status code.

-We can also use it this way.
+You may also use it this way to set a custom status code.

 ```dart
 res.redirect(301, '/get-over-here');